Zenika/spring-workshop/Slides/02_testing.md

 - Provides *annotations* to identify test methods
 - Provides *assertions* for testing expected results
 - Provides *test runners* for running tests
-- Well integrated into your UI and your builds (locally or on the continuous integration server)
+- Well integrated into your IDE and your builds (locally or on the continuous integration server)